 Helen Shia and Evan Mantyk, Contributing Writers

 But where does the Chinese lantern come from?

-It is said that during the reign of Emperor Tang Xuanzong of the Tang Dynasty (618-907 A.D.), there were 50,000 different kinds of lanterns lit in the capital city of Chang'an.
+By the time of Emperor Tang Xuanzong’s reign during the Tang Dynasty (618-907 A.D.), there were 50,000 different kinds of lanterns lit in the capital city of Chang'an for the New Year’s celebration.
 The lanterns’ patterns and embellishments exemplified the grandeur of the prosperous Tang Dynasty—known as China’s Golden Age.